The Youth Film Festival Frame is now over.

 The Grand Prix or Frame 2018 went to the short film “Big Dogs: a chapel cat and two metres under the ground” by Antony Loodus.

-Mafia game a leader is killed and his subordinates arrange a funeral for him, but it later turns out they were trying to bury a live man.
+The story tells the story of how a group of losers Mafia game a leader is killed and his subordinates arrange a funeral for him, but it later turns out they were trying to bury a live man.

 The prize is a forged camera and a straw from sponsors, which this year was exceptionally plentiful.